kata-containers/documentation/how-to/how-to-use-rootless-kata-containers-with-podman.md

 ## Configuration

-Now that Kata Containers and Podman have been installed, they need to be configured for rootless execution.
+Now that you have installed Kata Containers and Podman, you need to configure them for rootless execution.

 ### Disable SELinux